th7/FtcRobotController/terms.md

 <details>
 <summary>scope</summary>

 Generally refers to a section of code.
-The "scope" in which a piece of code is written determines which symbols can resolved in that code.
+The "scope" in which a piece of code is written determines which symbols can be resolved in that code.
 </details>

 <details>